 Cost: Lunch for 2 $60 (excluding tip)

-Steamed pork buns; spicy rice cakes with pork sausage, chinese broccoli, and crispy shallots
+Highlights: Steamed pork buns; spicy rice cakes with pork sausage, chinese broccoli, and crispy shallots

 Service: The surprisingly knowledgeable and competent hipster-ish waitstaff does an admirable job